Steven Caulker: Wigan Athletic

 On 9 January 2023, Caulker joined EFL Championship side Wigan Athletic on a contract until the end of the season.
+On 24 March 2023, after the club had failed on four occasions to pay players on time, Caulker accused the owners of lying and "absolutely scandalous" behaviour.

+FC Málaga City (player-manager)

+On 24 December 2023, Caulker announced that he would become player-manager of Spanish Tercera Federación club FC Málaga City in January 2024.
+In May 2024, Caulker left the club due to work visa issues.

+Keçiörengücü

+In July 2024, Caulker returned to Turkey after signing for TFF First League club Keçiörengücü on a one-year deal with the option of a further one-year extension.
+He made his debut on 9 August in the league opener away to Sakaryaspor.

+Stjarnan

+On 27 June 2025, Caulker announced that he had signed with Besta deild karla club Stjarnan in Iceland as both a player and assistant manager to Jökull Elísabetarson.
+On 6 August, Caulker made his debut in a league draw away to Fram Reykjavik.

 International career

-Born and raised in England, with a Sierra Leonean paternal grandfather, and Scottish maternal grandmother, Caulker is eligible to play internationally for England, Scotland, or Sierra Leone.
+Born and raised in England, with a Sierra Leonean paternal grandfather, and Scottish maternal grandmother, Caulker was eligible to play internationally for England, Scotland, or Sierra Leone.

 England

 Under-19

 Caulker was named along with fellow Spurs loanee Ryan Mason in the England U19s for three European Championship qualification matches in Slovenia, appearing in matches against Finland and Slovenia.
 Caulker achieved his third and fourth caps for the U19s in friendlies against Turkey and the Netherlands respectively.
-Caulker was again included in the England U19 squad for the Elite Round of qualification in the Ukraine for the European Championships.
+Caulker was again included in the England U19 squad for the Elite Round of qualification in Ukraine for the European Championships.
 Caulker played the full 90 minutes of England U19's first two matches, beating Ireland and Bosnia and Herzegovina 1–0 and 4–0 respectively.
 Caulker also played the full 90 minutes in the final match against Ukraine, a 1–1 draw enough to take England through to the European Championships by winning Group 3 of the Elite qualification round.
 Caulker was again called up for the final 18-man squad for the European Championships, for group matches against Austria, the hosts France and the Netherlands.
 Caulker started all three group matches, a 3–2 win over Austria, a 1–0 defeat to the Netherlands and a 1–1 draw with France confirming England's progress to the semi-final stage.
 England reached the semi-finals, where Caulker earned his 11th cap as England lost 3–1 to Spain.
 Caulker had started all of England's matches and played all bar a couple of minutes of their games in the tournament.
 Due to being overage for the next European Championships, Caulker along with the majority of the previous England U19s was not included in the squad for the friendly against Slovakia in September 2010.